-The Contractor shall endeavour to keep noise generating activities to a minimum.
+Alternative 2: Tree Mast - not preferred PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise Low-negative Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on the site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low-negative Medium - Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
-Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative OPERATIONAL PHASE Potential impact and risk: Nature of impact: Visual impact: Medium-negative The development of the tree mast will have a visual impact because of the height of the mast (25m in height) located within an rural area of Klipheuwel.
-However, the because it is a tree mast it will blend into the surrounding environment.
-Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Definite Low - negative Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
-Cumulative impact prior to mitigation: Medium - negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Medium - negative Degree to which the impact can be avoided: Highly Unlikely (Low) Degree to which the impact can be managed: Medium Degree to which the impact can be mitigated: Proposed mitigation: Medium Restrict the height of the mast to only 25m; Construct a tree mast; and Implementation of the EMPr.
-Residual impacts: Very Low - negative Cumulative impact post mitigation: Very Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
-Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation:
+Degree to which the impact can be mitigated: Medium Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Construction only to take place during normal working hours.
+No construction on Sundays.
+Compliance with the appropriate legislation with respect to noise shall be mandatory.
+Implementation of the EMPr.
+Residual impacts: Negligible Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative OPERATIONAL PHASE Potential impact and risk: The activity is not expected to have any noise impacts during the operational phase.
+Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Degree to which the impact can be avoided: Degree to which the impact can be managed: Degree to which the impact can be mitigated: Proposed mitigation: Residual impacts: